You can revamp a budget friendly IKEA wall mirror using basic craft supplies. It will look like a whole new (more expensive) mirror. So easy!

 The possibilities are really endless with this IKEA wall mirror and some cool scrapbook paper.

-If you enjoyed this makeover, I’d love for you to check out these other mirror project ideas:
+If you enjoyed this makeover, I’d love for you to check out these other beachy themed ideas: